How To Calculate The Employee Retention Tax Credit

 There are two different ways for you to claim the ERC on your taxes.

-- You can choose to file an amended tax return on your own by using Form 941-X, which the IRS has updated to make it easy for small businesses to claim the ERC for 2020 and 2021 retroactively.
+- You can choose to file an amended tax return on your own by filling out Form 941-X, which the IRS has updated to make it easy for small businesses to claim the ERC for 2020 and 2021 retroactively.